 Extends the subjects and practices of Music Theory I to include chromatic function.
 Through exercises in analysis and composition, students will gain a greater understanding of the expressive and structural significances of chromatic harmony, including altered chords, tonal modulations, and larger components of form.
 Students will also continue to develop their abilities in critical listening and reasoning through discussion and writing activities, leading to well-supported interpretations of musical works culminating in a major analysis project.

-Take MUS 221L.
+Prerequisite: MUS 201 or permission of instructor.
+Simultaneous enrollment in MUS 221L required.
+Fall, every year.